wilr/silverstripe-algolia/README.md

 /vendor/bin/sake dev/tasks/AlgoliaReindex "onlyClass=Vacancy&filter=ExpiryDate>NOW()"
 ```

+If you do not have access to a CLI (i.e Silverstripe Cloud) then you can also
+bulk reindex via a queued job `AlgoliaReindexAllJob`.

 ### Customising the indexed attributes (fields)

 By default only `ID`, `Title` and `Link`, `LastEdited` will be indexed from